There is bankruptcy protection for your retirement savings when you file bankruptcy.

 - Retainer to his attorney $3,000

-The Debtors did not disclose this in their Chapter 7.
+The Debtors did not disclose this in Chapter 7.
 The Judge denied both the husband and wife’s discharges.
-Wife did not disclose the $5,000 gift from her husband and the husband did not disclose the withdrawal and all that was spent.
+The wife did not tell the $5,000 gift from her husband, and the husband did not disclose the withdrawal, and all that was spent.
 In addition, the husband could not account for $6,100.

 The Debtors should not have taken these withdrawals from their retirement savings before filing for bankruptcy.